 Advent is one of the shortest seasons in the church year, a time of hope, preparation, and waiting.
 Today most of us experience Advent as a busy season.
 We rush around getting ready for Christmas.
 But in the ancient church Advent was a time for slowing down.
 This season, could you take a break from the bustle, the consumerism, the pre-Christmas insanity?
 Could this season be one of prayer, breathing, and slowing down?

-I would argue that this year, more than most, we could use a good Advent.
+I would argue we could use a good Advent.
 The season helps people to wait.
 In the calendar of Bible readings we encounter stories and poems from a people in exile.
-The words of the prophets, even the words of Jesus’ mother Mary in the Magnificat, long for a country and a world where justice reigns and powerful rulers are put down from their thrones.
+The words of the prophets, even the words of Jesus’ mother Mary (in the Magnificat), long for a country and a world where justice reigns and powerful rulers are put down from their thrones.
 These stories help us to know that God is there with us in our longing for a different reality.
-This year, I think, we could use reassurance, some camaraderie of hope and longing with the saints.
+We could use reassurance, the camaraderie of hope and longing with the saints.

 What follows are a few potential practical ways to engage this short season of waiting and hope.

 Come to Church